baniyasaurabh/first-git-hub/README.md

 # first-git-hub
-This test project of git hub
+This test project of github.
+And i am going to learn github.